Electrification is an all-around winner

 Learn about the Clean Coalition's Community Microgrid projects, showcases for a replicable and scalable model — and pathways to "25 by 25."See our projects

-The Clean Coalition is focusing on nine Community Microgrid configurations, incorporating combinations of various factors.See the nine configurations
+The Clean Coalition is focusing on Community Microgrid configurations that incorporate combinations of various factors.See the Community Microgrid configurations

 The latest in clean local energy